 The state was close to legalizing sports betting in 2019 but Janet Mills vetoed the bill.
 A similar incidence happened in 2020 when the Senate pulled the plug on a bill at the 11th hour.

-Even with all of this drama, some folks are still hopeful that Maine will launch at some point in 2022.
+Even with all of this drama, some folks are still hopeful that Maine will launch at some point in 2024.
 For a while all that was needed is a signature from, you guessed it, Janet Mills.
 Though she was reluctant in the past, Mills signed sports betting into Maine law on May 2.
-However, that new law won't go into effect until August 2, 2022.
+However, that new law won't go into effect for quite a while.

 A launch of legal sports betting in Maine remains somewhat of a mystery.
 While Mills's signature was a giant step, regulators must reach an agreement with the state's tribes on a variety of details.
-While some experts think a 2022 launch date is possible, other folks think it won't happen until some time in 2023.
+While some experts think a summer launch date is possible, other folks think it won't happen until some time in late 2024.

 It all depends on how fast regulators can write up rules and regulations, which could take over a year according to those in the know.
 Stay tuned, as we'll keep you up to date with all of the latest happenings on sports betting in the state of Maine.